Pack (canine)

 A pack is a social group of conspecific canines.
 The number of members in a pack and their social behavior varies from species to species.
 Social structure is very important in a pack.
 Canine packs are led by a breeding pair.

 Pack behaviour in gray wolves

-Wolves are recognized for creating cooperative relationships within their pack structure, which significantly influence their interactions with one another, perhaps as a reflection of the relationships they present in the pack, reflecting any tension, cooperation, and competition present.
-Tensions are noted to become higher around breeding season.
-This is due to increased opportunities for reproduction.
-Individuals challenge the group hierarchy to gain better-quality mates.
-This leads to greater intraspecific competition and rising tensions.
-Female wolves are known for being the main initiators of affiliative interactions, though a small percentage of males will initiate affiliative interactions.
-The omega male is not a target of any affiliative interaction.
-In other studies, researchers have separated the most dominant wolf from the most subordinate wolves.
-It was recorded that the dominant wolf spent less time sleeping and showed more behavioural stress compared to the omega wolf.
-The dominant wolf was reported to rest in the section of his enclosure closest to his pack.
-Furthermore, researchers noted that younger, more subordinate wolves appear to have less attachment to their pack compared to their higher-ranking compatriots.

 Cooperation is essential for tasks such as hunting and protecting the young, though the level of attachment present in the pack is not necessarily equal.
 The majority of wolves are known for dispersing from their birth pack; this makes measuring attachment behavior within the packs difficult.
 There are cases in which wolves leave their pack, typically when accompanying siblings of the same sex.
 This behaviour is suggested to be adaptive, which will benefit pack mates in future conflicts.